The Disappeared (Northern Ireland): 1980s

-Post-1998 Disappearances
+Post-1998 disappearances

 While the ICLVR investigates cases of individuals who disappeared before the 1998 Good Friday Agreement, it does not handle post-Agreement cases.
-However, public attention has also focused on several such cases, including that of Lisa Dorrian, who went missing from a campsite in Ballyhalbert, County Down, in 2005.
-Though early media reports speculated about possible loyalist paramilitary involvement, the Police Service of Northern Ireland (PSNI) later concluded that paramilitary groups were not involved in her disappearance.
+Public attention has nevertheless focused on several such disappearances, including that of Lisa Dorrian, who went missing from a campsite in Ballyhalbert, County Down, in 2005.
+Although early media reports speculated about possible loyalist paramilitary involvement, the Police Service of Northern Ireland (PSNI) later concluded that paramilitary groups were not involved in her disappearance.

-Another case often cited is that of Gareth O’Connor, who disappeared in 2003 while on bail and en route to report to Dundalk Garda station as part of bail conditions.
-His body was discovered in 2005 in his car, submerged in Newry Canal.
-While his death has been widely attributed to republican paramilitaries, it has not been officially included in the ICLVR's remit.
+Another frequently cited case is that of Gareth O'Connor, who disappeared in 2003 while on bail and travelling to report to Dundalk Garda station as required under his bail conditions.
+His body was found in 2005 inside his car, which had been submerged in Newry Canal.
+While his death has been widely attributed to republican paramilitaries, it has not been formally included in the ICLVR's remit.

 These post-1998 disappearances are sometimes referenced in broader discussions about the legacy of the Troubles and transitional justice, though they fall outside the formal scope of the Disappeared as defined by the ICLVR.